-- Osteoporosis, an illness that creates a weak bone point, enhancing the risk of damaging a bone.
+- Osteoporosis is an illness that creates a weak bone point, enhancing the risk of damaging a bone.

 - Growth problems, particularly in children as well as young adults.

-- Possible reproductive issues for females due to hormonal inequalities that can interrupt the menstruation.
-Undernourished women also have a higher possibility of losing the unborn baby in the very first trimester.
+- Possible reproductive issues for females due to hormonal inequalities that can interrupt menstruation.
+Undernourished women also have a higher possibility of losing the unborn baby in the first trimester.

 - Possible problems as a result of surgery.

 - Typically, a raised threat of mortality compared to those with a healthy BMI.

 - In some cases, being underweight can indicate some underlying condition or disease, such as anorexia nervosa, which has its very own risks.
 Consult your medical professional if you believe you or a person you know is underweight, especially if the reason for malnutrition does not appear noticeable.